Dental Services Nederland, TX

 Smile Makeovers

-Many procedures can improve your teeth and correct issues such as discoloration, chips, gaps, or irregularities.
+Many procedures can improve teeth and correct discoloration, chips, gaps, or irregularities.
 Common options include bonding, veneers, bleaching, reshaping, and crowns.
 In addition to cosmetic improvements, these procedures can help solve other oral problems.

-Porcelain Veneers – Veneers are thin shells intended to cover the front side of teeth to hide stains, chips, decay, or irregularities.
+Porcelain Veneers are thin shells covering the front side of teeth to hide stains, chips, decay, or irregularities.
 A dental technician uses a model created by a dentist to make a custom shell out of special materials.

 Because veneers require some enamel removal, they are usually permanent.
 Your dentist typically recommends avoiding food and drink that will stain your veneers.
-Veneers can chip or crack, but overall, the results are worthwhile, and many people are thrilled with their new smile.
+Veneers can chip or crack, but the overall results are worthwhile, and many people are thrilled with their new smiles.

 Teeth Whitening – One of the most common desires for patients is to have whiter teeth.
-When considering your options, it is important to consult your dentist to make sure you have all the facts and understand how they may affect your teeth and mouth.
+When considering your options, it is important to consult your dentist to ensure you have all the facts and understand how they may affect your teeth and mouth.

 Options for teeth whitening usually include whitening toothpaste, at-home bleaching, and in-office bleaching.
 Of course, effectiveness, safety, and results vary greatly between products, so consult your dentist if you are considering these choices.